box/developer.box.com/content/guides/tooling/cli/quick-start/1-create-jwt-app.md

 Steps for developers and Admins can be found in our [authorization guide][ag].

-If you would like more information on how scopes, application access, tokens, and permissions work together, please see this article on understanding [Box's security mechanisms][blogpost].
+If you would like more information on how scopes, application access, tokens, and permissions work together, please see our article on understanding [Box's security mechanisms][blogpost].

 <Message warning>